-Leveraging the NIST Privacy Framework to Achieve Effective Privacy Governance
+Leveraging NIST’s Privacy Framework for Privacy Governance

 We are seeing a parallel to what the financial and banking industry went through during the early years of Sarbanes Oxley (SOX) implementation.
 In the same way that we can no longer rely on self-regulation, we are no longer able to rely on disparate compliance mechanisms with little to no enforcement.